Let your cursor hover over any date for more information about an event on that date.

 Maps: This Google maps link shows our location at: 26° 22' 23.85" N latitude and 80° 06' 05.05" W longitude.
 Or use the information on the parking map provided by the campus.
 Jump to the Parking Locations section on this page, for particular information regarding visiting.

-Observations for Student Class Credit:
+Observations for Student's Class Credit:

-These is no charge for these Public Viewing sessions.
+There is no charge for these Public Viewing sessions.
 While anyone may attend these viewing sessions, students should not expect to receive credit for these sessions.

 Please note that night sessions are conducted in our